dankar/gpsdo-fw/README.md

-## Alternatve firmware for the BH3SAP GPSDO
+## Alternative firmware for the BH3SAP GPSDO

 This is an alternative firmware for the BH3SAP GPSDO sold on various platforms.